 Tilling was needed every spring, mulch is also needed every year.
 When the garden matures you might be able to skip a year.
 No-tilled garden soil should always be soft and easy to work with.

-In our short growing season, winter often comes very suddenly, and snow covers the soil.
+Fall is the best time to apply mulch for most gardens.
+Nature covers the soil, then.
+Winter often comes very suddenly in our short growing season, and snow covers the soil.
 Snow is a good natural cover.
 Read more here on how to create a microclimate to catch more snow.
+We often mulch in early spring.

 Preparing the no-till garden for planting